 Amazon Flex order types

-- Prime Now – Amazon instant deliveries with a 1–2 hour turnaround.
+- Prime Now — Amazon instant deliveries with a 1–2 hour turnaround.
+Customers can tip.
 Packages are in a bag.
 Many drop-offs will include several bags per address.
 Routes may be shorter.
-Customers can tip

-- Community Delivery – Deliveries from local food banks to people in need
+- Community Delivery — Deliveries from local food banks to people in need.

 - Retail delivery – Pick up orders from non-Amazon retailers at local malls and shopping centers.